-The Awards Committee is comprised of a Chair and for each award, a sub-committee chair and two (2) sub-committee members, except for the Student Grants sub-committee.
-The Student Grants subcommittee has a chair and additional members appointed by the sub-committee chair to assist with grant application scoring.
+- The Awards Committee is led by a Chair. - Each sub-committee has a Chair and two (2) additional members, except for the Student Grants sub-committee and the Student Presentations sub-committee, each of which have a Chair and a number of additional evaluators appointed by the sub-committee Chair to assist with grant application/presentation scoring. - The Chair of the International Chapter is an ex-officio member of the International subcommittee.